Bahá’í World/Volume 17/The Five Year International Teaching Plan 1974-1979

 Of particular interest in this regard is the systematic five-phase program organized in Australia, in each phase of which groups contact certain types of authorities, the press, and other influential persons at national, regional and local levels.
 The response to these interviews has generally been very favourable, with such remarks reported as 'Our country needs these principles', and invitations to share them as widely as possible.

 Legal incorporations, both national and local, have been reported elsewhere in this report.
 Tax exemption has been granted to the Faith during the Plan in Kenya, India, Fiji, New Zealand, Madagascar, Argentina, Costa Rica, and Malaysia, and an import licence was granted to the Faith in Ghana.
 In the Sudan, permission has been granted to the National Spiritual Assembly to appoint a representative for dealing with the courts in matters of Bahá’í inheritance.
 Recognition of the Bahá’í marriage ceremony as fulfilling legal marriage requirements has been achieved in Belize, Denmark, Italy, Scotland, and New Hebrides.
 In Canada the Bahá’í Shrine in Montreal has received official government designation as a Sanctuaire, and in the United States the Bahá’í House of Worship has been entered in the official Register of Historic Sites.
-In Pakistan, Turkey, and the Solomon Islands the Faith has been recognized as a separate minority religion; in Turkey, Bahá’ís may have their Faith listed in their identity cards; and in the $01omons, the Faith was listed as a separate entry in the 1977 national census.
-Bahá’í Holy Days have been gazetted in Malaysia, and in Tonga the National Spiritual Assembly has been certified as a permanent member of the Hospital Board of Visitors— a certification limited to the heads of various faiths.
+In Pakistan, Turkey, and the Solomon Islands the Faith has been recognized as a separate minority religion; in Turkey, Bahá’ís may have their Faith listed in their identity cards; and in the Solomons, the Faith was listed as a separate entry in the 1977 national census.
+Bahá’í Holy Days have been gazetted in Malaysia, and in Tonga the National Spiritual Assembly has been certified as a permanent member of the Hospital Board of Visitors-a certification limited to the heads of various faiths.
 Bahá’í symbols have been registered as official trademarks in the Cameroons, the Central African Empire, and in Iceland.

-Mr. Raymond Hudson: Willard Bowman Award for Human Rights (Alaska Education
+Mr. Raymond Hudson: Willard Bowman Award for Human Rights (Alaska Education Association); Leo Reano Memorial Award (National Education Association)

-Mrs. Dorothy Francis: Order of Canada (for services to Canadian Indians) El Salvador
+Mrs. Dorothy Francis: Order of Canada (for services to Canadian Indians)

-Bahá’í Community of El Salvador: United Nations Peace Medal Papua New Guinea
+Bahá’í Community of El Salvador: United Nations Peace Medal

-Mrs. Elti Kunak: British Empire Medal (for work with women’s clubs) United Kingdom
+Mrs. Elti Kunak: British Empire Medal (for work with women's clubs)

-Dr. Richard St. Barbe Baker: Order of the British Empire (for lifelong service to the cause of conservation) United States
+Mr. Bernard Leach: Companion of Honour Mr. Norman Bailey: Commander of the Order of the British Empire Dr. Richard St. Barbe Baker: Order of the British Empire (for lifelong service to the cause of conservation)

 Mr. Robert Hayden: Appointed Consultant in Poetry to the Library of Congress